mariosevripidou/chatgpt-lite-messenger/README.md

 # ChatGPT Lite Messenger

-A lightweight, customizable terminal-based messenger that uses OpenAI's GPT models using their API.
+A lightweight, customizable terminal-based messenger that uses OpenAI's GPT models via API.
 Choose your preferred model and personality, and chat directly in the terminal.
 Designed for personal use and experimentation.

 ## Features